-A rare African-American oral folk tale from slavery, challenging stereotypes involving religion, deception, and African moral intelligence.
+Rare African-American oral folk tales from slavery, challenging stereotypes involving religion and African moral intelligence.

-An excerpt on Spirituals from Sterling A. Brown, one of the most famous scholars of African-American literature and folklore.
+An excerpt on Spirituals from Sterling A. Brown, noted scholar of African-American literature and folklore.

-A historical explanation of Dr. King’s mentor and theologian Howard Thurman’s powerful concept, “the waiting moment.”
+A historical summary of the theologian Howard Thurman’s powerful concept, “the waiting moment.”

-An oral history example of the African-American rite of visionary prayer called “Seeking.”
+An oral history example of the African-American rite of visionary prayer, “Seeking.”